Localization theorems in topological Hochschild homology and topological cyclic homology: Applications of the general localization theorem

 We now turn to the applications of the general theory of the preceding sections to $THH$ and $TC$ of schemes.
 We begin with a discussion of the spectral enrichment of the derived category of a scheme.
 Recent work shows that any stable category can be regarded as enriched in symmetric spectra \cite{Dugger,DuggerShipleyEnriched,SSStable} and one approach would be to apply this theory in the setting of categories of unbounded complexes to construct a spectral derived category from first principles.
 On the other hand, such an approach would demand a comparison with the DG-category structures that arise in nature on categories of complexes.
 For this reason, we take the simpler approach of lifting DG-categories to associated spectral categories.

-For a scheme $X$, let $\aK^{DG}(X)$ denote the pretriangulated DG-category of unbounded complexes of sheaves of $\sO_{X}$-modules; its homotopy category $\pi_{0}\aK^{DG}(X)$ is the triangulated category typically denoted $\aK(X)$ of unbounded complexes and chain homotopy classes of maps.
-The derived category $\aD(X)$ is the localization of $\aK(X)$ obtained by inverting the quasi-isomorphisms, or equivalently, the triangulated quotient of $\aK(X)$ by the full triangulated subcategory of acyclic complexes.
+For a scheme $X$, let $\aK^{DG}(X)$ denote the pretriangulated DG-category of unbounded (cohomologically graded) complexes of sheaves of $\sO_{X}$-modules; its homotopy category $\pi_{0}\aK^{DG}(X)$ is the triangulated category typically denoted $\aK(X)$ of unbounded complexes and chain homotopy classes of maps.
+The derived category $\aD(X)$ is the localization of $\aK(X)$ obtained by inverting the quasi-isomorphisms.
 The derived category of perfect complexes $\aD_{\parf}(X)$ is the full triangulated subcategory of unbounded complexes locally quasi-isomorphic to strictly bounded complexes of vector bundles.
 By choosing a large enough cardinal $\aleph$ and restricting to the perfect complexes whose underlying sets are in $\aleph$, we can find a small full pretriangulated subcategory $\aK^{DG}_{\parf}(X)$ of $\aK^{DG}(X)$ consisting of perfect complexes and having the property that the triangulated quotient of the homotopy category by the full subcategory of acyclics is equivalent to $\aD_{\parf}(X)$ via the canonical map.
 Moreover, when $X$ is quasi-compact and quasi-separated, the full subcategory $\aK^{DG}_{\parf}(X)_{\flat}$ consisting of those complexes in $\aK^{DG}_{\parf}(X)$ that are strictly bounded above and degreewise flat $\sO_{X}$-modules also has the property that the triangulated quotient of the homotopy category by the full subcategory of acyclics is equivalent to $\aD_{\parf}(X)$ via the canonical map.

 Keller \cite{KellerCyclic} and Drinfeld \cite{DrinfeldDG} described ``quotient'' DG-categories whose homotopy categories model the quotients of triangulated categories.
 We obtain small DG-categories $\DGparf$ and (for $X$ quasi-compact and quasi-separated) $\DGparflat$ whose homotopy categories are equivalent to the derived category $\aD_{\parf}$.
 We obtain small spectral categories $\DSparf$ and $\DSparflat$ associated to $\DGparf$ and $\DGparflat$.
-We now prove Theorems~\ref{inttt}, \ref{intbl}, and~\ref{intgh} from the introduction; in all cases, the results for $TR$ and $TC$ follow from the corresponding results for $THH$ by Proposition~\ref{proplazy}.
+We now prove Theorems~\ref{inttt}, \ref{intgh}, and~\ref{intbl} from the introduction; in all cases, the results for $TR$ and $TC$ follow from the corresponding results for $THH$ by Proposition~\ref{proplazy}.